Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation: Appendix: Monotonicity of the DtN operator in a gap

 \section{Appendix: Monotonicity of the DtN operator in a gap}

-In 1D, the boundary admittance (inverse of impedance) is a scalar; in 2D, it turns into the Dirichlet-to-Neumann (DtN) operator $\DtN(s)$:
+The 2D analysis consists of two main steps: 1) differentiate the wave equation \eqref{eqn:div-rho-grad-e-k2-eps-e} with respect to $s = \K^2 = (\omega / c)^2$, leading to an equation for the derivative $g = \partial_s e$; 2) inner-multiply this equation for $g$ with $e$ and integrate by parts, arriving at the boundary values of the fields and at a relationship for the DtN operator.
+For 1D problems, this plan was pioneered in \cite{Thiang-Zhang-Bulk-interface-1D-2023} and slightly simplified in \cite{Tsukerman-Markel-Topology-Bloch-impedance2024}.
+In 1D, the boundary admittance (inverse of impedance) is a scalar; in 2D, it turns into the Dirichlet-to-Neumann (DtN) operator $\DtN(s)$ (for brevity, dependence on $\beta$ is not explicitly indicated):

 This operator is self-adjoint in the space of functions satisfying the Bloch conditions at $\tau = \pm a/2$ and decaying at $n \rightarrow \infty$.
 This can be shown by the standard integration-by-parts argument, keeping in mind that the functions are complex valued.
-Indeed, let $u = u(n, \tau, s)$, $v = v(n, \tau, s)$ be two arbitrary solutions of problem \eqref{eqn:Maxwell}, \eqref{eqn:Bloch-conditions-tau}, \eqref{eqn:bc-infinity} in $S$.
-Then
+Indeed, let $u = u(n, \tau; s)$, $v = v(n, \tau; s)$ be two arbitrary solutions of problem \eqref{eqn:Maxwell}, \eqref{eqn:Bloch-conditions-tau}, \eqref{eqn:bc-infinity} in $S$.
+The arguments of the functions will be dropped whenever this does not cause confusion; then

-where the inner products over the strip $S$ and its boundary $n=0$ are defined as follows:
+The inner products over the strip $S$ and its boundary $n=0$ are defined as follows:

 The negative sign of the boundary terms in \eqref{eqn:Greens-formula-u}, \eqref{eqn:Greens-formula-v} reflect the fact that the $n$ coordinate is directed \textit{into} the domain.
 In the process of integration by parts, the contribution at $n \rightarrow \infty$ vanishes, and the boundary terms at $\tau = \pm a/2$ cancel out due to the conjugate exponentials $\exp (\pm i \beta a/2)$.
+Noting that $\epsilon$ is real and $\rho$ is Hermitian by our assumptions, we obtain after subtracting \eqref{eqn:Greens-formula-u} from the conjugate of \eqref{eqn:Greens-formula-v}: